 A comprehensive lesson that examines the history of aspect ratio, how it has evolved through cinematic history and where it stands today.

 An in-depth look at the standard shot sizes used relative to the human body.
 This lesson will describe each shot size and type in detail, providing both descriptive and pictorial representations of how shots should be framed relative to the subject.

 Lesson 7: Frame Rate

 Students will explore how different frame rates affect the look of the image.
-Additionally, students will be given a brief history of how frame rates developed on the original motion picture medium; film.
+Additionally, students will be given a brief history of how frame rates developed during the earlier days of motion picture film.

 Lesson 8: Final Assignment 1

 Students will take the cumulative knowledge they’ve gained in prior lessons and shoot their own ‘experimental documentary’ utilizing all the skills they’ve learned from prior lessons.